Tsourdox/useful-state-hooks/README.md

 // ['Ipsum', 'Lorem']
 ```

-It's also possible to sort array of objects.
+It's also possible to sort an array of objects.
 When doing so a second argument must be passed in defining the key to sort by.

 ```
 setUsers.sort('desc', 'name');